GOLDMAN: These Are The 40 Most Undervalued Stocks In The Market

-David Kostin, Goldman Sachs’ chief U.S. equity strategist, says the S&P 500 will climb just 3% this year.
+David Kostin, Goldman Sachs’ chief U.S. equity strategist, sees almost no upside to the S&P 500 from now through the end of the year.

 However, within the market he sees no shortage of stocks and sectors expected to outperform.